On the dynamics of endomorphisms of affine surfaces: Statement of the theorem in the case of automorphisms

 \subsection{Acknowledgments}

 This work was done during my PhD under the supervision of Serge Cantat and Junyi Xie whom I thank deeply.
 I would also like to thank Charles Favre for answering some of my questions when I showed him this work.
 Part of this memoir was written during my visit at Beijing International Center for Mathematical Research which I thank for its welcome.
 During this visit, I had very fruitful discussions with Matteo Ruggiero which helped improving some results of the initial version of this memoir.
-Finally, I thank the France 2030 framework programme Centre Henri Lebesgue ANR-11-LABX-0020-01 and European Research Council (ERCGOAT101053021) for creating an attractive mathematical environment.
+I also thank the France 2030 framework programme Centre Henri Lebesgue ANR-11-LABX-0020-01 and European Research Council (ERCGOAT101053021) for creating an attractive mathematical environment.
+Finally, the author acknowledges support by the Swiss National Science Foundation Grant “Birational transformations of higher dimensional varieties” 200020-214999.
+I finally thank the anonymous reviewer for his/her very thorough report on a first version of this memoir which has helped improved considerably the presentation.